 Satellite TV internet is Expensive

 Firstly, a satellite receiver will not work for satellite internet unless a Satellite TV Broadcaster provides the internet to catch a Signal using your Dish Setup.
 Sadly, no PayTV company is providing Internet Access by Satellite direct to home just yet.
-The reason is that It is just too expensive and there are better alternates available.
+The reason is that It is just too expensive and there are better alternatives available.

 Internet via Satellite is Associated with High Signal lag/Latency

 travel.
 Satellite internet does exist, but the TV dish doesn’t have the uplink capability.
-Most satellite systems use a phone line for uploading and the satellite for downloading.
+Most satellite systems use a phone line for uploading and a satellite for downloading.
 Satellite internet is pretty expensive and unusable for some applications due to the high lag.

 Satellite internet often feels slower due to latency or lag.
 There’s no way to fix this issue.
 The high latency is inherent to the technology because it takes time for a signal to travel to space and back.

 You will most likely notice the lag with real-time tasks online.
 Such tasks include gaming.
 For activities like streaming, the lag may delay the initial load, but it should no longer be an issue once the stream starts because your download will be ahead of it.
-According to statistics, internet via satellite affords a latency of at least 2000ms.
+According to statistics, the internet via satellite affords a latency of at least 2000ms.
 Terrestrial-based services carry far less latency as the distances between boosters, routers, hubs, etc is far less than orbital distances.

 Whether and how much signal is lost from a reflection is determined by the location of the object in the Fresnel zone of the antennas.
 Even if there is a direct line of sight between the transmitting and receiving antenna, reflections from objects near the path of the signal can decrease apparent signal power through phase cancellations.